jmcglone/gabii-styleguide/README.md

-# fulcrum-styleguide
+# gabb-styleguide
-Style guide for Michigan Publishing's publishing platform, [Fulcrum](http://fulcrum.org).
+Style guide for Gabii Project Reports, a monograph series published by the University of Michigan Press.